kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

 weight = 5
 +++

-Identity aware proxy(IAP) is the recommended approach for accessing Kubeflow deployments from outside the cluster.
+Using identity aware proxy (IAP) is the recommended solution for accessing your Kubeflow deployment from outside the cluster.

 This is a step to step guide to ensuring your IAP secured endpoint comes up and debugging problems when it doesn't.